Home

 Whatever type of trap you select, realize that your best success rate comes with placing the trap in the main runway.
 This is typically 5-10 inches below ground.
 There is no guarantee that the gopher will reappear at a mound or exit hole if you place the trap at surface level.

 The tunnel could be 4-5" deep, even 10" or more.
 It will not be right under the dirt mound.
-The hole would lead down like an angled ramp.
-Gradually move away from the mound as you probe in the general area.
+The hole would lead down like an angled ramp, going away from the mound.
+Gradually explore further from the mound as you probe in the general area.
 The probe will push down quickly for two inches when you enter the tunnel.
 Then dig down with a shovel to get access and see which way the tunnel goes.

 So you dig down and find the main tunnel.
 Do you know what direction the gopher will travel 80% of the time?
 That’s an easy guess.
 If you only use one trap, the gopher approaches from the back side.
 That’s why so many people are unsuccessful when they try to kill gophers with a trap.

 Use two traps in one tunnel, pointing in opposite directions.
 You will have better results this way.
-If you put one trap in hole A and another trap in hole B, thinking you'll kill at least one gopher and maybe two, you'll be very disappointed when the more common result is two empty traps.
+If you get two traps, but put one trap in hole A and another trap in hole B, thinking you'll kill at least one gopher and maybe two, you'll be very disappointed when the more common result is two empty traps.

 Instead, two traps in hole A equals one dead gopher.
 Then repeat with both traps in hole B. Use a methodical system like this to improve your percentages when you use traps to kill gophers.